nifty-swift/Nifty-demo/README.md

 ```

-There is a lot more of linear algebra functionality in Nifty--check out the demo code for some more examples or the Nifty documentation for a complete listing.
+There is a lot more linear algebra functionality in Nifty--check out the demo code for further examples or the Nifty documentation for a complete listing.

 ##### Random Numbers

 Nifty also provides a variety of easy-to-use random number functions.
-For example, a 6-by-3 matrix of random whole numbers between 35 and 110:
+For example, creating a 6-by-3 matrix of random whole numbers between 35 and 110:

 ```
 let Ri = randi(6, 3, min: 35, max: 110)
 ```

-Or a list of 5 random vectors from a multivariate normal distribution:
+Or creating a list of 5 random vectors from a multivariate normal distribution:

 ```
 let mu      = Vector([2.0,3.0], name: "μ")